blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 - Through the random predictions before fine-tuning, memorization overfitting is prevented as well.
 - The zeroing trick makes MAML applicable for datasets with a varying number of classes per task.

-Interestingly, the motivation for applying the zeroing trick, stated by [Kao et al.](#kao), is entirely different.
-In general, [Kao et al.](#kao) want to unveil in what sense MAML encourages its models to learn general-purpose feature representations.
+Interestingly, the motivation for applying the zeroing trick, stated by Kao et al. [2022] <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite>, is entirely different.
+In general, Kao et al. [2022] <d-cite key="DBLP:conf/iclr/KaoCC22"></d-cite> want to unveil in what sense MAML encourages its models to learn general-purpose feature representations.
 They show, that under some assumptions, there is a supervised contrastive learning (SCL) objective underlying MAML.
-In SCL, label information is leveraged by pulling embeddings belonging to the same class closer together, while increasing the embedding distances of samples from different classes [[Khosla et al. 2020]](#Khosla).
+In SCL, label information is leveraged by pulling embeddings belonging to the same class closer together, while increasing the embedding distances of samples from different classes <d-cite key="DBLP:conf/nips/KhoslaTWSTIMLK20"></d-cite>.

 More specifically, they show that the outer-loop update for the encoder follows a noisy SCL loss under the following assumptions:
 1. The encoder weights are frozen in the inner-loop (EFIL assumption)